Add or edit environment properties

 Note: If you have added component environment properties to a component mapped to the environment, those properties are displayed in the environment's Component Mapping page, where you can edit their values as needed.
 For details, see Set component environment property values.

-Add or edit a single property for an environment
+Add or edit an environment property

 To create an environment property: